patientsnotpassports/patientsnotpassports.github.io/learn/introduction-to-the-hostile-environment.md

-To read about the full extent of the Hostile Environment have a look at Liberty's "Guide to the Hostile Environment"
+To read about the full extent of the Hostile Environment have a look at Liberty's "[Guide to the Hostile Environment](https://www.libertyhumanrights.org.uk/sites/default/files/HE%20web.pdf){:target="_blank"}".